Mesh4all/m4a-firmware/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 We cares a lot about code quality.
-Therefore, before describing what your contribution is about, we would like you to make sure that your modifications are compliant with our coding conventions -->
+Therefore, before describing what your contribution is about, we would like you to make sure that your modifications are compliant with our coding conventions.
+Also keep in mind that your contribution must be understandable to others so DOCUMENTATION is VERY IMPORTANT.
+-->

 ### Contribution description

 <!--
 Description (as detailed as possible) of your contribution.
-- describe the part/s of the code is (are) involved
+- Describe the part/s of the code is (are) involved
 - if it's a bug fix, describe the bug that it solves and how it is solved
-- you can give more information about how to test your changes -->
+- you can give more information about how to test your changes.
+- IMPORTANT!
+Document your contribution.
+-->

 ### Testing procedure

 <!--
-How should your contribution be tested? provide at least the following steps:
+### How should your contribution be tested? provide at least the following steps:
 - which test, example or piece of code need to be compiled
 - Expected output on success or error
 -->